Marijuana News Today

 All things considered, it wasn’t a bad quarterly report at all, but investors wanted to see positive cash flow and panicked when that wasn’t the case.
 But things have stabilized and OGRMF stock has been quick to recover.

-The company further assuaged doubt when it said in a recent interview that it was looking to focus on the edible market in Canada with products like weed chocolate.
+The company further assuaged doubt when it said in a recent interview that it was looking to focus on the edibles market in Canada with products like weed chocolate.
 Edibles are set to be legalized in that country in the fall.
 (Source: “Organigram eyes chocolate as pot ‘differentiator’ after revenue soars in latest quarter,” BNN Bloomberg, April 15, 2019.)

 Much like with Canopy Growth stock, I have immense confidence in OrganiGram stock.